-The Firm recognizes that managing Client accounts with different fee arrangements may create a conflict where an account with a higher fee or a performance-based fee may receive allocations of certain investment opportunities over another Client account.
+The Firm recognizes that managing Client accounts with different fee arrangements may create a conflict where an account with a higher fee may receive allocations of certain investment opportunities over another Client account.
 The Firm believes that opportunities for such conflict are mitigated by the high level of liquidity for comparable securities among all its Clients and the Firm's Code of Ethics, Trading, and Account Review policies.